usc-isi-i2/linked-maps/README.md

 A framework for unsupervised conversion of vector data - extracted from USGS historical topographic map archives - into linked and publishable spatio-temporal data as `RDF`.
 The resulting graphs can be easily queried and visualized to understand the changes in specific regions over time.

-The process is separated into three steps which can be executed separately (see the following sections):
+The process runs in three steps which can be executed separately (see the following sections):
 1. __Automatic Feature Segmentation__
 2. __Geo-linking__
-3. __Modeling the data into RDF__
+3. __Modeling the data into `RDF`__

-Additionally, we provide a `dockerfile` and instructions on how to run the full pipeline automatically using Docker, and provide a front-end `flask` application to allow running queries - over some `SPARQL` endpoint - and visualizing their results.
+Additionally, we provide a `dockerfile` and instructions on how to run the full pipeline automatically using [Docker](https://www.docker.com/), and provide a front-end `flask` application to allow running queries - over a defined `SPARQL` endpoint - and visualizing their results.

 This is the implementation accompanying the paper _Building Linked Spatio-Temporal Data from Vectorized Historical Maps_ to be published on the 17th Extended Semantic Web Conference (ESWC 2020).